Paper Mâché Dream Balloon

 Paper Mâché Dream Balloon is the seventh studio album by Australian psychedelic rock band King Gizzard & the Lizard Wizard.
-It was released on 13 November 2015 on the band's Bandcamp, and then a week later on Heavenly Records.
+It was released on 13 November 2015 on Flightless Records in Australia, ATO Records in the United States, and Heavenly Recordings in Europe.
 The album was recorded with almost entirely acoustic instruments.

 Track listing

 Vinyl releases have tracks 1–6 on Side A, and tracks 7–12 on Side B.